hermit-os/libhermit/README.md

 ## Starting Applications with the Proxy tool

 HermitCore applications are currently started with a small helper tool called `proxy`.
-This tool is sets up a virtual machine or bare-metal on a NUMA node and bridges certain functionality from the application to the Linux host.
+This tool sets up a virtual machine or bare-metal on a NUMA node and bridges certain functionality from the application to the Linux host.

 To start a HermitCore application, hand the executable to the proxy:
 ```bash